RainingComputers/joxide/README.md

-jboi is a CLI tool to prettify json files written in rust
+joxide is a CLI tool to validate and formate json files written in rust